Do You Have A Fear Of Death?

 Here is a link to pictures from the funeral home I wanted to share

 Both of were Catholic that made it harder for them to understand the need to do what I asked them to do.
 I am grateful that they could both understand the Gospel and that they are now both in heaven together.
-Make sure you know where you are going when you die, also be sure to know where your loved ones are going too.
+Make sure you know where you are going when you die.
+Also be sure to know where your loved ones are going also.
 There should be no fear of death.
-God wants nobody to be left behind when it comes to being with him in heaven, and that is why it is so important to share the Gospel with others!
+God wants nobody to be left behind.
+When it comes to being with him in heaven, and that is why it is so important to share the Gospel with others!
 This way there will be no need to have a fear of death.

 One of the greatest gifts we can give people is the hope that their death is nothing to fear – you know, not that it has no fear of it, but the promise of scripture is that God will lead us through the valley of the shadow of death. ~Max Lucado

 A Lighter Look, There Should Be No Fear Of Death!